MariaChemerys/Calculation-of-the-Peak-Wavelength-Using-Derivative-Analysis/README.md

 <h1 align="center">Calculation of the Peak Wavelength Using Derivative Analysis</h1>

 <h2>Description</h2>
 This project is an algorithm that I designed to compute the peak wavelength of the blackbody radiation spectrum.
-It is a part of my high school research on the topic <strong><em>To what extent do the computational algorithms written in C++ programming language differ in time complexity when computing the peak wavelength of the blackbody radiation spectrum?</strong></em> <br>
+It is a part of my high school <a href="https://github.com/MariaChemerys/Calculation_of_the_Peak_Wavelength_of_the_Blackbody_Radiation_Spectrum_Using_Derivative_Analysis/blob/master/Mathematics%20Internal%20Assessment.pdf">research</a> on the topic <strong><em>To what extent do the computational algorithms written in C++ programming language differ in time complexity when computing the peak wavelength of the blackbody radiation spectrum?</strong></em> <br>

 <h2>Theory and the Underlying Mathematics</h2>
 A <b>blackbody</b> is an idealized object that absorbs all incoming electromagnetic radiation.
 Blackbodies are used by astronomers to model the radiation emitted by stars and planets.
 Using the blackbody radiation spectrum, the temperatures and properties of these celestial objects can be estimated.
 By employing Planck's radiation law, this spectrum can be described mathematically. <br>